MPH, Executive Director and Founder of Shark Stewards

 Medea Isphording Bern is a native Floridian who grew up exploring the pristine coral reefs around the Florida Keys.
 She’s a certified Rescue diver and has been diving in multiple tropical seas.
 Medea is licensed to practice law in both Florida and California and she holds a California Real Estate Broker’s license.
 She is also the author of two books, short stories and multiple essays.
 She’s been keenly interested in marine protection for decades.
 She was an original board member and board chair of the Coral Reef Alliance, as well as a two-term board chair of the Marine Science Institute, both based in the San Francisco Bay area.
 Medea is proud to be associated with Shark Stewards, and its efforts to protect for these majestic apex creatures, along with the ecosystem that is vital to their health and survival.

 Nick’s fascination with sharks and rays started with a grade school science project on Tiger sharks.
 As an avid scuba diver for over 30 years, Nick is committed to helping protect our ocean environments and shark species.
-Nick recently moved San Francisco from New York and currently works in banking for Goldman Sachs.
+Nick recently moved San Francisco from New York and works in the finance industry.
 Nick has an MBA from the University of Michigan and a BA in History from the University of Colorado.